HealthEquityEvidenceCentre/HEEC/datapacks/ICB Reports/markdown/Bristol, North Somerset and South Gloucestershire/Bristol, North Somerset and South Gloucestershire.md

 ![](figure-commonmark/workforce-1.png)

-Average fully-qualified GPs FTE per 10,000 weighted patients is **3.9** per weighted patient in the most deprived 20% of practices in West Yorkshire versus **5.5** in the least deprived 20%.
+Average fully-qualified GPs FTE per 10,000 weighted patients is **4.3** per weighted patient in the most deprived 20% of practices in Bristol, North Somerset and South Gloucestershire versus **5.4** in the least deprived 20%.

 ## Inequality in Health-related Behaviours

 ![](figure-commonmark/behaviours-1.png)

-Average prevalence of current smokers (15+ years) is **19.4**% in the most deprived 20% of practices in West Yorkshire versus \*\*7.9% in the least deprived 20%.
+Average prevalence of current smokers (15+ years) is **23.4**% in the most deprived 20% of practices in Bristol, North Somerset and South Gloucestershire versus \*\*10.7% in the least deprived 20%.

 ## Inequality in Disease Prevalence

 ![](figure-commonmark/prevalence-1.png)

-Average prevalence of diabetes (17+ years) is **9.7% in the most deprived 20% of practices in West Yorkshire, versus **6.4% in the least deprived 20%.
+Average prevalence of diabetes (17+ years) is **8.7% in the most deprived 20% of practices in Bristol, North Somerset and South Gloucestershire, versus **6.8% in the least deprived 20%.

-Average prevalence of depression (18+ years) is **13.8**% in the most deprived 20% of practices in West Yorkshire, versus **12.3** % in the least deprived 20%.
+Average prevalence of depression (18+ years) is **17.6**% in the most deprived 20% of practices in Bristol, North Somerset and South Gloucestershire, versus **13.4** % in the least deprived 20%.

 ## Inequality in Quality of Service

 ![](figure-commonmark/quality-1.png)

-Average QOF points achieved is **89.7**% in the most deprived 20% of practices in West Yorkshire, versus **97.6**% in the least deprived 20%.
+Average QOF points achieved is **86.1**% in the most deprived 20% of practices in Bristol, North Somerset and South Gloucestershire, versus **92.9**% in the least deprived 20%.

 ## Inequality in Patient Experience

 ![](figure-commonmark/exp-1.png)

-Average % of practices receiving 'Good' or 'Outstanding' CQC ratings is **95.1**% in the most deprived 20% of practices in West Yorkshire, versus **100%** in the least deprived 20%.
+Average % of practices receiving 'Good' or 'Outstanding' CQC ratings is **75**% in the most deprived 20% of practices in Bristol, North Somerset and South Gloucestershire, versus **96.7%** in the least deprived 20%.

-Average % of patients describing their experience as 'Good' is **71.7%** in the most deprived 20% of practices in West Yorkshire, versus **87.2%** in the least deprived 20%.
+Average % of patients describing their experience as 'Good' is **75.3%** in the most deprived 20% of practices in Bristol, North Somerset and South Gloucestershire, versus **78.8%** in the least deprived 20%.

 ## Inequality in Appointments

 ![](figure-commonmark/appts-1.png)

-Average number of Face-to-Face appointments per 10,000 weighted patients is **1379.1** in the most deprived 20% of practices in West Yorkshire, versus **1490.6** in the least deprived 20%.
+Average number of Face-to-Face appointments per 10,000 weighted patients is **1207.9** in the most deprived 20% of practices in Bristol, North Somerset and South Gloucestershire, versus **1225.8** in the least deprived 20%.

 ## Inequality in Impact on Secondary Care

 ![](figure-commonmark/secondary-1.png)

-Average number of emergency admissions (0-4 years) is **144.1** in the most deprived 20% of practices in West Yorkshire, versus **126.2** in the least deprived 20%.
+Average number of emergency admissions (0-4 years) is **118.1** in the most deprived 20% of practices in Bristol, North Somerset and South Gloucestershire, versus **97.8** in the least deprived 20%.

 ## Acknowledgements